 Olive oil is also good for your health.
 Try to use extra virgin oil in this recipe as you'll gain more of the anti-inflammatory benefits.
 Olive oil is also rich in powerful antioxidants.
 It's a key ingredient in the Mediterranean diet, one of the most researched diets, which has proven benefits including prevention of heart disease and strokes.

 This 2 ingredient hummus is incredibly easy to make, and takes about 2 minutes.
 I make this hummus with a hand blender in a tall jug, as it's much easy to wash up than the food processor, and seems to have a better texture as well.
-I find that using my food processor ends up with a grainier texture than the hand blender, although if you have a high powered processor this might be more successful.
+I find that using my food processor ends up with a grainier texture than the hand blender, although if you have a high powered processor your hummus will be much creamier.
 If you want to make hummus by hand, then you'll need to do it in a mortar and pestle, and use a lot of elbow grease!

 Tinned chickpeas are a great store cupboard item to have on hand.
 However, if you use them regularly, you might like to try dried chickpeas.
 They contain slightly higher levels of a number of key nutrients, and of course work out much cheaper.
 I batch cook chickpeas in the slow cooker so I can leave them unattended.
 I cook the entire pack, and then freeze them in tubs for convenience.